department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/research-plan-mental-model.md

 Cohort 1:
 - Have you visited a VA facility for a medical visit/exam in the past year and **are not/did not enroll** in the health care benefits package? [answer should be yes to qualify.]

-Cohorts 2 & 3:
+Cohort 2:
-- Have you applied within the past 2 years and are now enrolled in health care? [answer should be yes to qualify.]
+- Have you applied within the past 3 years and are now enrolled in health care? [answer should be yes to qualify.]